timnat/SparseGenotyping/README.md

     <max_ratio> - maximum value of ratio to assign heterozygous genotype [0.75],  ratio = (number of reads of genotype1 / number of reads of genotype1 + number of reads of genotype2)

-    <e> - if ratio > e, assign homozygous genotype1 [0.8].
-Individuals with ratio < e and out of [min_ratio,max_ratio] interval intermediate frequencies are scored as missing genotypes
+    <e> - if ratio > homoz_min_ratio, assign homozygous genotype1 [0.8].
+Individuals with ratio < homoz_min_ratio and out of [min_ratio,max_ratio] interval intermediate frequencies are scored as missing genotypes

     Output:

-    <input.vcf>.rd - file with read depth in a tabulated format with columns:
+    *.rd - file with read depth in a tabulated format with columns:

         Scaffold_name